ms-iot/imx-iotcore/Documentation/provisioning.md

   * If the host checksum fails the host raises an error.
   * If the host checksum succeeds the EK Certificate is saved on the provisioning host.
 * MFG:devicecert
-  * The device is ready to receive a cross-signed version of the EK Certificate from the provisioning host.
+  * The device is ready to receive a signed version of the EK Certificate from the provisioning host.
   * The host sends the length of the buffer as a 4-byte integer
-  * The host sends the cross-signed certificate buffer.
+  * The host sends the signed certificate buffer.
   * The host sends a 4-byte checksum of all the bytes in the buffer.
   * If the device checksum fails the device sends an error to the host.
-  * If the device checksum succeeds the device saves the certificate in UEFI variables as "ManufacturerDeviceCert"
+  * If the device checksum succeeds the device saves the certificate into fTPM non-volatile storage.
 * MFG:smbiossystemserial
   * The device is ready to receive a unique serial number from the provisioning host.
   * The host sends the length of the string as a 4-byte integer